Joe McKee: Falkirk

 On transfer deadline day, 31 January 2017, McKee signed a 6-month deal to move back north to Falkirk, teaming up with long time friend Charlie Harris who was in the U23 squad as a physio.
 McKee commented "It was an easy decision.
 To come back up north and see Charlie clinched the deal".
 In November 2017 he received a four-match SFA ban for 'excessive misconduct' for his part in an incident involving Dunfermline's Dean Shiels during a match between the rival clubs two months previously.

 Dumbarton

 After leaving Falkirk and spending time with Dundalk McKee signed for Scottish League One club Dumbarton in July 2019.
 He enjoyed a successful season at the Rock, registering 15 assists and two goals before leaving the club at the end of his contract in July 2020.

 Queen of the South

 On 24 August 2020, McKee signed for Queen of the South until 31 May 2021.

 Dumbarton

 After only one season at the Dumfries club, McKee returned to Dumbarton on a two-year deal in June 2021.
+He made 57 appearances, scoring twice, in his second spell with the club before leaving in the summer of 2023.

+Peterhead

+On leaving Dumbarton, McKee signed for Scottish League Two side Peterhead on a two-year deal.

+Cumnock Juniors

+Following his departure from the Balmoral Stadium, McKee signed for Cumnock Juniors in July 2024.